BasHMonsteR/automaticWordPressDeployment/README.md

         more_clear_headers Server;

-if its hosted in cloud use the cloud provider's WAF (web application firewall), and for more protection and local users use the popular WAF like modsecurity. we can implement Modsecurity opensource WAF for more protection like local file inclution, remote code execution To prevent form owasp top 10 list highly recommanded to use WAF :
+if its hosted in cloud use the cloud provider's WAF (web application firewall), and for more protection and local users use the popular WAF like **modsecurity**. we can implement Modsecurity opensource WAF for more protection like local file inclution, remote code execution To prevent form **owasp top 10** list highly recommanded to use WAF :

         Get the official link here : https://github.com/SpiderLabs/ModSecurity Change the default wp-admin login url to prevent attack from automated software attacks